ePC: Fast and Deep Predictive Coding in Digital Simulation: The Problem of Exponential Signal Decay in State-based Predictive Coding

 \section{The Problem of Exponential Signal Decay in State-based Predictive Coding}

 In this section, we uncover a previously unidentified mechanism in state-based PC networks: the exponential decay of training signal during energy minimization.
-This discovery represents a fundamental limitation that affects the scalability of deep PC networks and helps explain the performance gap with backpropagation, which was observed to worsen for deeper models \citep{pinchetti2025benchmarking}.
+This discovery represents a fundamental limitation that affects the scalability of deep PC network simulations and helps explain the performance gap with backprop, which was observed to worsen for deeper models \citep{pinchetti2025benchmarking}.